Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 10.
+#Task 11.
-The script that changes the working directory to the previous one.
+script that lists all files.